 Find a 25-pound bumper plate or low platform to elevate the toes and bring the feet close together.
 As you hinge, reach the dumbbells out so they’re tracking over the toes instead of keeping them close to the body.
 Control the eccentric tempo to feel the stretch properly, pause for a second in the bottom position, and hinge back up.

-The barbell good morning is a great exercise to load the hamstrings, but not everyone has the shoulder mobility to reach behind them to stabilize the barbell.
+The barbell good morning exercise is a great movement to load the hamstrings, but not everyone has the shoulder mobility to reach behind them to stabilize the barbell.
 Or, after all the compressive/shear load on the spine from squatting and deadlifting, your spine needs a break.
 Enter the dumbbell good morning, which engages the anterior core, trains the same muscles as the barbell version but without the load on your spine.
 Having the weight anteriorly makes you more aware of upper body positioning too.

-[Related: The Ultimate Guide On How to Choose a Barbell]
+[Read More: The Ultimate Guide On How to Choose a Barbell]

 Benefits of the Dumbbell Good Morning